SE 104th

 What Neighbors Have to Say

-“Every day and night numerous (more than 20) use the stop sign as a starting point to drag race in either direction on Harold St at SE 104th.
+“Every day and night numerous (more than 20) use the stop sign as a starting point to drag race in either direction on Harold St. at SE 104th.
 There are numerous almost hits when cars on 104th turn onto Harold because the line of sight at the top of the hill is limited.”

-— Maria, 104th & Harold
+— Maria, SE 104th

 “I have been wanting to apply for a street painting permit on 104th and Ellis, but I can’t in good conscience create a space that would invite people into the street under the current conditions.
 On April 8, 2022 a car crashed into our parked car so hard that the front wheel got pushed up onto the sidewalk.
 This was the second time a vehicle hit our parked car in the past three years.
 Our car has also been hit with debris (an old door) that flew out of the back of a speeding truck hauling junk.
 My old car also got hit while parked in front of our home on 104th.
 We need traffic slowing measures now.”

-—Julianna, 104th
+—Julianna, SE 104th

 “We take our toddler on walks in this area almost every day.
 This photo was taken a couple weeks before the speeding car took out this fence and crashed in our neighbors yard.”

-—Cody, 104th
+—Cody, SE 104th

 A Snapshot of 104th